TOMToolkit/tom_base/docs/introduction/updating.rst

   :ref:`auth-deployment-notes`.
 - The REST framework's browsable-API login (``/api-auth/login/``) and the Django admin login (``/admin/login/``) now send users to the TOM login page for the two-factor challenge.
+- ``django.contrib.auth.backends.ModelBackend`` is no longer in the default authentication backends and allauth's backend replaces it (see django-allauth's 65.19.4 security release).
+  As result, username login is now case-insensitive.

 .. _upgrade-v2-v3: